 Lokpal: An independent body investigating corruption allegations against public officials in India.

-Lok Sabha Speaker: The presiding officer of the Lok Sabha, who is responsible for conducting the business of the house and ensuring that the rules of procedure are followed.
+Lok Sabha Speaker: The presiding officer of the Lok Sabha is responsible for conducting the house business and ensuring that the rules of procedure are followed.

 Lok Adalat: A court or forum in India that resolves disputes through mediation and conciliation rather than traditional legal procedures.